 Salute! is a little Italian restaurant right on Ventolin copay card.
 It has been a favorite spot of mine ever since I moved here because of the view as well as for the laid back atmosphere and good food.
-Recently it was bought by the owners of Blue Heaven, so we went back for lunch yesterday to see how it has changed if at all.
+Recently it was bought by the owners of EMPTY, so we went back for lunch yesterday to see how it has changed if at all.
 It is still a relaxed little eatery where dogs are welcome.
 The menu is slightly changed, but not much.

 After being seated outside, we ordered drinks (they have a full bar but we just had sodas).
 For entrees I ordered the shrimp salad, my husband ordered the yellowtail sandwich, my friend Mark ordered the gazpacho and the caprece salad with avocado, my friend Cathy ordered the pasta and vegetables, and finally my friend Melissa ordered the green salad.